-You will study and perform in a new theatre and studio arts building in The Kennedy Center for Theatre and the Sutdio Arts, which opened in 2014.
-You will be part of productions that are innovative and often provocative.
-Faculty will help you find and develop your own identity through classes, workshops, projects and productions.
+You’ll learn, create and perform in the new Kennedy Center for Theatre and the Studio Arts, an inspirational space that is home to the theatre program.
+You’ll take part in productions that are innovative – and often provocative.
+Faculty will help you develop your own identity through classes, workshops, projects and productions.

 At her advisor’s suggestion, Wynn Van Dusen ’15 submitted a play she’d written to a New York City theatre festival looking for 10 short pieces to produce.
 Van Dusen is a theatre major with a minor in creative writing.
 She dug out a play she’d written as a first-year student, sent it off and to her surprise it was accepted for the Second Annual Red Shirt Rooftop Reading Series.More >>